len/Arrows/README.md

 The most fundamental classes of the system are *Domain* and *Morphism*, corresponding to *objects* and *arrows* of a category.
 You can explore the hierarchy starting from these classes and read the class comments.
 The code is well documented and contains references to the relevant bibliography.

+For an introduction to the system, see [Arrows: a Computer Algebra System in Smalltalk](https://openreview.net/pdf?id=olozVmVool), published in November 2022 in FAST Workshop on Smalltalk Related Technologies.

 ### Smalltalk
 The system is based on Smalltalk-80, in particular Cuis Smalltalk.
 It is multiplatform and runs with the OpenSmalltalk virtual machine.